Home Compare ICG.L vs RKT

 ICG vs Rocket Companies: Which Stock Looks Stronger in 2026?

-ICG leads structurally, with profitability as the clearest single gap between the two profiles.
-Rocket Companies does not offset that deficit through any equally strong structural edge elsewhere.
+Rocket Companies leads structurally, with growth as the clearest single gap between the two profiles.
+ICG still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ICG.L: STOXX 600, RKT: Russell 1000).